Richard Kahlenberg

 Richard D. Kahlenberg (born June 8, 1963) is an American researcher and writer who has written about a variety of education, labor and housing issues.

 Kahlenberg is Director of the American Identity Project and Director of Housing Policy at the Progressive Policy Institute, and a professorial lecturer at George Washington University's Trachtenberg School of Public Policy and Public Administration.

 The author or editor of 20 books, Richard D. Kahlenberg has been described as “the intellectual father of the economic integration movement” in K–12 education and “arguably the nation’s chief proponent of class-based affirmative action in higher education admissions.”
 He has also written extensively on housing, teachers’ unions, charter schools, community colleges, and labor organizing.

 Kahlenberg's articles have been published in The New York Times, The Washington Post, The Wall Street Journal, The Economist and The Atlantic and he has appeared on ABC, CBS, CNN, FOX, C-SPAN, MSNBC, and NPR.

 Early life and education

 Kahlenberg graduated magna cum laude from Harvard College in 1985 and then graduated cum laude from Harvard Law School with his Juris Doctor degree in 1989.
 Between college and law school, he spent a year in Kenya at the University of Nairobi School of Journalism, as a Rotary Scholar.

 Career

-After graduating from law school, Kahlenberg served as a legislative assistant to Senator Charles S. Robb (D-VA) from 1989-1993.
-He then served as a visiting associate professor of constitutional law at George Washington University from 1994-1995 and as a Fellow at the Center for National Policy from 1996-1998.
+After graduating from law school, Kahlenberg served as a legislative assistant to Senator Charles S. Robb (D-VA) from 1989 to 1993.
+He then served as a visiting associate professor of constitutional law at George Washington University from 1994 to 1995 and as a Fellow at the Center for National Policy from 1996 to 1998.

-From 1998-2022, Kahlenberg was a senior fellow at The Century Foundation, a liberal think tank founded in 1919.
+From 1998 to 2022, Kahlenberg was a senior fellow at The Century Foundation, a liberal think tank founded in 1919.
 There, he authored or edited 15 books on K-12 schooling, higher education, and labor unions.